 Applications are processed through the Optometric Residency Matching Service (ORMS) http://orms.org

 - Must be a citizen of the United States of America.
-A non-citizen may be eligible if there are no qualified US citizen applicants.

 - NBEO success completing of all sections, including TMOD.

 - Letter of intent including statement why the applicant is pursuing residency training and what goals they hope to achieve during the program.